-- Evidence-based items or services that have in effect a rating of A or B in the current recommendations of the U.S. Preventive Services Task Force; - Immunizations for routine use in children, adolescents, and adults that have in effect a recommendation from the Advisory Committee to Immunization Practices of the Centers for Disease Control and Prevention: - With respect to infants, children, and adolescents, evidenced-informed preventive care and screenings provided for in comprehensive guidelines supported by the Health Resources and Services Administration: and. - With respect to women, preventive care and screenings as provided in the binding, comprehensive health plan coverage guidelines supported by the Health Resources and Services Administration, including (but not limited to) all Food and Drug Administration (FDA)-approved contraceptive methods for women, sterilization procedures, and patient education and counseling for all women (including dependent daughters) with reproductive capacity.
+- Evidence-based items or services that have in effect a rating of A or B in the current recommendations of the U.S. Preventive Services Task Force; - Immunizations for routine use in children, adolescents, and adults that have in effect a recommendation from the Advisory Committee to Immunization Practices of the Centers for Disease Control and Prevention;

+- With respect to infants, children, and adolescents, evidenced-informed preventive care and screenings provided for in comprehensive guidelines supported by the Health Resources and Services Administration; and, - With respect to women, preventive care and screenings as provided in the binding, comprehensive health plan coverage guidelines supported by the Health Resources and Services Administration, including (but not limited to) all Food and Drug Administration (FDA)-approved contraceptive methods for women, sterilization procedures, and patient education and counseling for all women (including dependent daughters) with reproductive capacity.

-SERVICE OR SUPPLY IN-NETWORK PLAN PAYS OUT-OF-NETWORK PLAN PAYS Routine preventive services and immunizations: 100% of the allowed amount, no deductible or copayment Not covered (See MN.ExploreMyPlan.com/preventiveservi ces for a listing of specific preventive services and immunizations) Routine eye exam 100% of the allowed amount, no deductible or copayment Not covered
+SERVICE OR SUPPLY IN-NETWORK PLAN PAYS OUT-OF-NETWORK PLAN PAYS Routine preventive services and immunizations: All tiers: 100% of the allowed amount, no deductible or copayment 100% of the allowed amount, no deductible or copayment (See MN.ExploreMyPlan.com/preventiveservi ces for a listing of specific preventive services and immunizations) Routine eye exam All tiers: 100% of the allowed amount, no deductible or copayment 100% of the allowed amount, no deductible or copayment Routine hearing exam All tiers: 100% of the allowed amount, no deductible or copayment 100% of the allowed amount, no deductible or copayment